stoffee/cloud_based_setiathome_terraform/README.md

 1. drop your gcp_credentials.json in the root gcp folder

 For those that aren't as familiar you can sign up for a [free account on Terraform Cloud](https://app.terraform.io/signup/account).
+1. Fork this repo
+1. Sing up for a Terraform Cloud account
+1. Authorize a GitHub/BitBucket/ADO connection
+1. Find this repo you just forked
+1. Create a workspace from this repo
+   * Set the working directiory to the cloud you want gcp/aws/azure

 ### [GCP](https://console.cloud.google.com/)
 #### Required Variables